Bombardier BiLevel Coach: History

 The coaches have gone over numerous design changes over the years, originally featuring more shorter windows and larger intermediate levels featuring the washroom on the aforementioned level, and 162 seats in the original series'.
 Now featuring fewer taller windows, smaller intermediate levels, 136 seats, and a fully accessible washroom on the lower level.
-The exterior was also changed from being riveted fibreglass sides to being welded steel panels featuring a cleaner look.
+The exterior was also changed from being riveted aluminum sides to being welded aluminum panels featuring a cleaner look.